-A mechanism called a "Source" configures the routing of input CT and VT channels to measurement sub-systems.
-Sources, in the context of the UR family of relays, refer to the logical grouping of current and voltage signals such that one Source contains all of the signals required to measure the load or fault in a particular power apparatus.
-A given Source may contain all or some of the following signals: three-phase currents, single-phase ground current, three-phase voltages and an auxiliary voltage from a single VT for checking for synchronism.
+A mechanism called a "Source" configures the routing of CT and VT input channels to measurement sub-systems.
+Sources, in the context of UR series relays, refer to the logical grouping of current and voltage signals such that one source contains all the signals required to measure the load or fault in a particular power apparatus.
+A given source may contain all or some of the following signals: three-phase currents, single-phase ground current, three-phase voltages and an auxiliary voltage from a single VT for checking for synchronism.

-To illustrate the concept of Sources, as applied to current inputs only, consider the breaker-and-a-half scheme as illustrated in the following figure.
-In this application, the current flows as shown by the labeled arrows.
-Some current flows through the upper bus bar to some other location or power equipment, and some current flows into transformer winding 1.
-The current into winding 1 of the power transformer is the phasor sum (or difference) of the currents in CT1 and CT2 (whether the sum or difference is used, depends on the relative polarity of the CT connections).
-The same considerations apply to transformer winding 2.
-The protection elements need access to the net current for the protection of the transformer, but some elements may need access to the individual currents from CT1 and CT2.
+To illustrate the concept of Sources, as applied to current inputs only, consider the breaker-and-a-half scheme below.
+In this application, the current flows as shown by the arrows.
+Some current flows through the upper bus bar to some other location or power equipment, and some current flows into transformer Winding 1.
+The current into Winding 1 is the phasor sum (or difference) of the currents in CT1 and CT2 (whether the sum or difference is used depends on the relative polarity of the CT connections).
+The same considerations apply to transformer Winding 2.
+The protection elements require access to the net current for transformer protection, but some elements may need access to the individual currents from CT1 and CT2.